The number of companies adhered to Ecopilas already reaches the figure of 1,153, with an annual growth close to 2’5 percent.

 To take home batteries for recycling, you can find the nearest collection point to your home, in this link:

-Thanks to the constant growth of the battery collection network, used batteries and the high degree of public awareness, we have exceeded the figure of 43,962 tons of batteries in the last 10 years.
+Thanks to the constant growth of the battery collection network, used batteries and the high degree of public awareness, we have exceeded the figure of 52,158 tons of batteries since 2014.